-Within the "Prestige Areas - Centres and Avenue Seven Corridor" designation, OPA 664 identifies a Transit Stop Centre, at the intersection of Highway 7 and Keele Street.
-Transit Stop Centres are generally located at major arterial intersections where transit service will be focused.
-These centres have an overall density target of 3.0 FSI for the lands within 200 metres of Highway 7.
-The overall density target for lands designated by this Amendment outside the Transit Stop Centre is 1.5 FSI, with a maximum of 2.5.
+The Transit Stop Centres are generally located at major arterial intersections where transit service will be focused.
+These centres have an overall density target of 3.0 FSI for the lands within 200 metres of

+Highway 7.
+The overall density target for interstitial areas between the centres is 1.5 FSI, with a maximum of 2.5.

 Between the series of designated centres on Highway 7, the amendments provide for increased densities to support transit by applying the designation, "Prestige Areas - Centres and Avenue Seven Corridor".
 This designation applies to the portions of the corridor where opportunities for redevelopment are present.
 The designation applies to properties north and south of the Highway 7 right-of-way, generally to a maximum depth of 200 metres depending on the configuration of existing local roads, and subject to addressing land use compatibility and transportation impacts.
 The policy framework also provides for maximum heights, and height transition between new development on Avenue 7 and adjacent sensitive land uses.
 Urban design policies require street-related development to create an attractive and comfortable environment for pedestrians.
-The transit supportive street network and pedestrian realm are expected to be a fully connected system with a high level of pedestrian amenity.
+The transit supportive street network and pedestrian realm are expected to be fully connected system with a high level of pedestrian amenity.
 To provide an appropriate context for coordinated development, development applications are required to be consistent with the design policies outlined in the York Region Transit-Oriented Development (TOD) Guidelines.
-Avenue Seven will become a multi-purpose urban street with a wide range of uses and users, and the focus will be on public transit service.
+The Plan also aims to establish a parallel east/west collector road network north and south of Avenue Seven, to complement and support it and facilitate traffic circulation in its vicinity.
+To accomplish this objective, development within OPA 660 is required to proceed via draft plan of subdivision, in order to ensure that these essential roads will be constructed and conveyed to the City.
+Avenue Seven will become a multipurpose urban street with a wide range of uses and users, and the focus will be on public transit service.

-Each amendment also includes new "Community Improvement" policies.
-These will enable the City to implement a financial incentives package pursuant to the provisions of Section 28 of the Planning Act.
+OPA 660 also includes new "Community Improvement" policies which will enable the City to implement a financial incentives package pursuant to the provisions of Section 28 of the Planning Act.